MRCollective/ChameleonForms/docs/index.md

 * [Configuring ChameleonForms](configuration.md) - How do I configure ChameleonForms?
 * [Comparison](comparison.md) - See an example of a ChameleonForms form versus an out-of-the-box ASp.NET MVC form (HTML Helpers, Editor Templates and *(coming soon)* Tag Helpers)
 * [Changing to Twitter Bootstrap 3 template](bootstrap-template.md) - Changing from the default template to the Twitter Bootstrap template *(Bootstrap 4 support coming soon)*
-* [Automatically sentence case form labels](auto-sentence-case.md) - Automatic sentence casing your form labels without having to annotate them with `[DisplayName]`
+* [Control form label text](labels.md) - Control how label text appears in your forms
 * [Field Configuration](field-configuration.md) - An overview of the common options available to configure a form field via the `IFieldConfiguration` interface
 * [HTML Attributes](html-attributes.md) - An overview of how to define HTML attributes using the `HtmlAttributes` class
 * [Change the model type for portions of your page](html-helper-context.md)